- Q: What are the Farm Products and Commodity Handler Programs?

 The Farm Products and Commodity Handlers Acts require licensure and bonding of any person purchasing Colorado farm products or commodities for the purpose of resale or processing.
-Exceptions are restaurants, retail grocery stores, small feedlots, and any person or company that is purchasing farm products or commodities for their own consumption do not need to be license.
+Exceptions are restaurants, retail grocery stores, small feedlots, and any person or company that is purchasing farm products or commodities for their own consumption does not need to be licensed.

 Commodities are unprocessed small, hard seeds or fruits such as wheat, corn, oats, barley, rye, sunflower seeds, soybeans, beans, grain sorghum, and such other seeds or fruits as may be determined by the commissioner.